-The SWRP has developed a Stakeholder Outreach Plan to engage and solicit input from various stakeholders throughout SLO County.
+The SWRP developed a Stakeholder Outreach Plan to engage and solicit input from various stakeholders throughout San Luis Obispo County.
 Please see Chapter 2 for the Stakeholder Outreach Plan for a detailed description.

 5.3.4 Strategy for Obtaining Necessary Permits